Tracking gait and balance changes in people with MS

 Summary

 Medications currently available for MS aim to keep people free from relapses and to slow progression of their disease.
 However, current tests used in clinics for walking and balance are not sensitive enough to pick up some of the more subtle signs of disease activity.
 Better ways are urgently needed to monitor disease progression so that we can test the effectiveness of medications for progressive MS and develop ways to measure these small changes in the clinical setting to adjust the management and treatment of MS for individuals.
-Using laboratory-based measuring systems, Professor Mary Galea and her team have shown that they can detect subtle changes in walking and balance in people with MS, even when there isn’t any obvious sign of disease progression.
+Using laboratory-based measuring systems, Professor Mary Galea and her team have previously shown that they can detect subtle changes in walking and balance in people with MS, even when there isn’t any obvious sign of disease progression.

 This project is using sensors attached to the torso and legs to measure changes in walking and balance in people with MS over time.
-These devices can also be used to develop a new measure of walking stability called the Local Divergence Exponent, which the team believe might be possible to match up with changes to the brain and spinal cord shown on magnetic resonance imaging (MRI) scans.
+These devices can also be used to develop a new measure of walking stability called the Local Divergence Exponent (LDE), which the team believe might be possible to match up with changes to the brain and spinal cord shown on magnetic resonance imaging (MRI) scans.

 Updated: 05 January, 2019